0x6980/zkp-notes/pages/rareskills/fundamental_theorem_of_cyclic_groups.md

 ## Introduction
 This article introduces the Fundamental Theorem of Cyclic Groups.

-The Fundamental Theorem of Cyclic Groups provides guarantees about the existence of subgroups of a desired order.
+The Fundamental Theorem of Cyclic Groups provides guarantees about the existence of cyclic subgroups within a cyclic group.

 In the context of FRI protocols and the Fast Fourier Transform of polynomials over a finite field, we need multiplicative subgroups that have an order which is a power of two.
 The Fundamental Theorem of Cyclic Groups enables us to quickly determine if a particular finite field has a multiplicative subgroup with that order or not.